Nielsenfam/NightSky/README.md

 Notes:

 1. LED driver version needs more testing
-2. Earth sky visibilty is not working
-3. Setting LEDs to a dim state not working (not sure how to make work)
+2. Setting LEDs to a dim state not working (not sure how to make work)

 Objects supported inlcude:

-Earth: Displays an indication of the cloud cover, on is clear, off is cloudy
+Earth: Displays an indication of the cloud cover, transparancy, and seeing on indicates "mostly clear and at least avg transparency and avg seeing" off indicates "not clear or poor transparancy or poor seeing"

 Sun: Indicates time of sunset/sunrise "on" is sun is out.